A Thief in the Night (film series)

-A Thief in the Night is an evangelical Christian film series about the Rapture and the Tribulation.
+A Thief in the Night is an evangelical Christian horror film series by Donald W. Thompson, Russell Doughten, and Jim Grant, about the rapture and the Tribulation.
 It consists of four films: A Thief in the Night (1972), A Distant Thunder (1978), Image of the Beast (1981), and The Prodigal Planet (1983).
 Three additional films were planned but never produced.

-The series focuses on the difficulties of those who miss out on the Rapture by having not trusted Jesus as savior and thus find themselves in the Tribulation.
+The series focuses on the difficulties of those who miss out on the rapture by having not trusted Jesus as savior and thus find themselves in the Tribulation.
 Interspersed throughout the four films are many presentations of the Christian gospel.

 Plot

-Patty Myers is a young woman who considers herself a Christian because she occasionally reads her Bible and goes to church regularly, although her pastor is actually an unbeliever.
+Patty Myers is a young woman who considers herself a Christian because she occasionally reads her Bible and goes to a theologically liberal church regularly, although her pastor is actually an unbeliever.
 She refuses to believe the warnings of her friends and family that she will go through the Great Tribulation if she does not accept Jesus as her Savior.
-One morning she awakens to find that her husband and millions of others have suddenly disappeared.
-Gradually, Patty realizes that the Rapture has happened.
-The United Nations establishes an emergency government system called the United Nations Imperium of Total Emergency (UNITE), and those who do not receive the Mark of the beast identifying them with UNITE are arrested.
-Patty is conflicted: she refuses to trust Jesus as her Savior, but also refuses to take the Mark.
-She desperately tries to avoid the law and the Mark but is captured by UNITE.
+One morning she awakens to find that her husband – a born-again Christian – and millions of others have suddenly disappeared.
+Gradually, Patty realizes that the rapture has happened.
+The United Nations establishes an emergency government system called the United Nations Imperium of Total Emergency (UNITE), and those who do not receive the mark of the beast identifying them with UNITE are arrested.
+Patty is conflicted: she refuses to trust Jesus as her Savior, but also refuses to take the mark.
+She desperately tries to avoid the law and the mark but is captured by UNITE.
 She escapes but is cornered by UNITE on top of a dam and falls to her death.

 Patty then awakens in bed and realizes that all she had experienced was only a dream.
 Her relief is short-lived when the radio announces that millions of people have disappeared.
 Horrified, Patty frantically searches for her husband only to find him missing too.
-Traumatized and distraught, Patty realizes that the Rapture has indeed occurred and that she has been left behind.
+Traumatized and distraught, Patty realizes that the rapture has indeed occurred and that she has been left behind.

 A Distant Thunder tells Patty's story in a flashback which itself includes flashbacks.
 It begins with Patty awaiting her execution, and after Christians also awaiting execution ask her how she got there, she begins to tell her story and a flashback commences.
-It begins where the previous film left off, with Patty awakening from her dream to realize that the Rapture has actually occurred.
-The film ends dramatically with Patty witnessing her friend Wenda being executed and arguing with Wenda's younger sister Sandy (who, along with Jerry and Diane, urges Patty to take the Mark) who betrayed them—and being prepped for her own execution.
+It begins where the previous film left off, with Patty awakening from her dream to realize that the rapture has actually occurred.
+The film ends dramatically with Patty witnessing her friend Wenda being executed and arguing with Wenda's younger sister Sandy (who, along with Jerry and Diane, urges Patty to take the mark) who betrayed them—and being prepped for her own execution.